Social Security Disability Benefits and Memory Loss

 • physical coordination.

-If you have a significant decline in one of the above areas, a psychiatrist or psychologist who works for Social Security will then attempt to measure how much your functioning is limited.
-You must either have an extreme limitation in one of the following areas or a "marked" (severe) limitation in two of the following areas:
+If you have a significant decline in one of the above areas, a psychiatrist or psychologist who works for Social Security will try to measure how much your functioning is limited.
+You must have either an extreme limitation in one of the following areas or a "marked" (severe) limitation in two:

 • understanding, remembering, or using information (ability to understand instructions, learn new things, apply new knowledge to tasks)